vchoppa0312/Module_1_Challenge/README.md

 Nuvei operates in the domain of Payments & Remittances and Digital Banking.
 It offers cutting-edge payment solutions, comprehensive payout choices, and robust financial services such as card issuing, banking, risk management and fraud prevention to enterprises of all sizes.

-Fintech innovations in the payments industry have revolutionized the way we make payments, providing consumers with convenience, speed, and security.
-Mobile payments, peer-to-peer payments, digital wallets, cloud-based technology, contactless payments, and biometric authentication are just a few of the fintech innovations revolutionizing the payments industry in the last 5-10 years.
+Over the past 5-10 years, the field of Payments in Finance and advancements in Science & Technology acted as catalyst for Fintech innovations that revolutionized the way we make payments, providing consumers with convenience, speed, and security.
+A recent survey by PwC in **Payments 2025 & beyond** has brought out some key aspects of this trend.

+- 90% of banks' useful customer data comes from payments.
+- 86% agreed that traditional payments providers will collaborate with fintechs and technology providers as one of their main sources of innovation.
+- 89% agreed that the shift towards e-commerce would continue to increase.

+The digital boom of last decade has seen proliferation of mobile-first digital technologies that revolutionized cashless payments, rendering cash even less relevant to daily life.
+Not only were traditional ways of paying for goods and services transformed radically, but the entire infrastructure of payments was reshaped, with new business models.

+Two parallel trends emerged in the payments domain as a  result:

+An **evolution** of the front- and back-end parts of the payment system:
+- instant payments;
+- bill payments and request to pay;
+- plastic cards and digital wallets

+A **revolution** involving huge structural changes to the payment mix and ecosystem:
+- emergence of so-called “buy now, pay later” offerings;
+- peer-to-peer offerings;
+- cryptocurrencies

+Both **evolution** and **revolution** swept the FinTech ecosystem, but in different ways and at different paces, creating a complex payments matrix.
+And, Many organisations are trying to figure out where to play — and win — in that matrix, gave rise to intense level of merger and acquisition (M&A) activity since 2017.

-Nuvei's growth in terms of expanding market is achived through dual strategy of in-house technological advancements and acquisitions.
+Nuvei's growth in terms of expanding market was achived during this phase through a dual strategy of in-house technological advancements and acquisitions.

 In August 2019, Nuvei completed its acquisition of SafeCharge for CA$1.1 billion and In November 2020, Nuvei completed the acquisition of Smart2Pay as part of a drive to strengthen its presence in high-growth digital commerce verticals.
 A month later in December 2020, Nuvei announced it was acquiring Base Commerce, a payment processing company specializing in bankcard and ACH payment processing.
 More recently in 2023, it acquired Paya Holdings, Nuvei's competetor in USA and BLIK in Poland.